AdobeDocs/experience-manager-cloud-service.en/help/assets/native-integration-adobe-express.md

 ## Save Adobe Express projects in AEM Assets {#save-express-projects-in-assets}

-After incorporating appropriate modifications in the Express canvas, you can save it in the AEM Assets repository.
+After incorporating appropriate modifications in the Express canvas, you can save it in the AEM Assets repository..

 1. Click **[!UICONTROL Share]** to open the **[!UICONTROL Share]** dialog.